Lightstreamer/Lightstreamer-kafka-connector/examples/airport-demo/README.md

 However, in more complex scenarios where authentication and TLS need to be set up, please refer to the Lightstreamer Kafka Connector guide [here](../../README.md#broker-authentication-parameters) and [here](../../README.md#encryption-parameters).

 The demo leverages a particular data retention mechanism to ensure simplified snapshot management.
-The mechanism is compaction, which takes advantage of the fact that we use key-based messages, allowing the Kafka Cluster to maintain only one value per key in the message history.
+The mechanism is compaction, which takes advantage of the fact that the demo uses key-based messages, allowing the Kafka cluster to maintain only one value per key, the most recent one, in the message history.
 Further details on this mechanism can be found [here](https://developer.confluent.io/courses/architecture/compaction/#).

 To configure our `Flights` topic to be managed in a compacted manner, the following steps are necessary: